JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7995 days**.

-And here is a just a random fact -  **US Dollar bills are made out of cotton and linen.**.
+And here is a just a random fact -  **The average chocolate bar has 8 insects’ legs melted into it.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)